 Our aim is to educate you on local and global issues, so that you continue to be an active global citizen after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.

+To promote sustainable ecotourism, we work with the elephant-keeping community to assist monitor the introduction of elephants into their natural habitat after their previous lives in tourist camps.
 Your contribution will assist in keeping these elephants in protected forests, continuing the conservation of these beautiful animals and what remains of their fragmented forest habitats, as well as providing funding to keep the project running.
-We also offer alternative livelihoods and English lessons to the local community.
-Upskilling in English helps facilitate a self-sustainable ecotourism industry.
-The goal of this project is to have semi-wild herds of elephants living, socialising, and foraging in their natural habitat – supervised by their mahouts (elephant keepers) from the local village.
+The goal of this project is to have semi-wild herds of elephants living, socialising and foraging in their natural habitat – supervised by their mahouts (elephant keepers) from the local village.

-Elephant Surveys
+Elephant surveys

 Gibbon surveys